discordjs/guide/guide/miscellaneous/useful-packages.md

 const date = moment(input.first().content);
 ```

-Using the "moment-duration-format" extension we could tell the user how many days in the future or past the date is:
+Using the "moment-duration-format" extension, you could tell the user how many days in the future or past the date is:

 ```js
 if (date.isValid()) {